parammodi9/Skin-Disease-Recogniser-App/README.md

 # Skin-Diseases-Detection-Hackbash

-We are team technophiles and participated in 24hrs hackathon organized by DSC.
-Our Problem Definition : An Application Programming Interface which can be easily integrated with Android to detect the skin disease without any physical interaction with a Dermatologist.
+Problem Definition : An Application Programming Interface which can be easily integrated with Android to detect the skin disease without any physical interaction with a Dermatologist.

 Our college name: Pandit Deendayal Energy University(PDEU)